-Lesser-known options for doing SIMD computation with fewer tears for people, like me, who give not a damn about implementation details they, because just want it to work fast enough.
+Options for doing SIMD computation with fewer tears, for people, like me, who give not a damn about implementation details, but just want it to work fast enough.

 Aside: you’re going to have to mess around with downloading proprietary GPU toolkits from the manufacturer.
 Tedious.
-Don’t bother.
-Pay some cloud provider to rent theirs.
+Consider instead paying some cloud provider to rent their pre-configured machines.

 OK, try these (emphasis on integration with python):

-numba compiles a subset of python to run on CPUs or GPUs; this sound uninspiring, but it turns out to be amazing because the debugging affordances are really good when you can switch between a python interpreter and a c compiler for the same code.
+numba compiles a subset of python to run on CPUs or GPUs; this sound uninspiring, but it turns out to be amazing because the debugging affordances are really good when you can switch between a python interpreter and a C compiler for the same code.
 It generates C loops from plain python, which is incredible.
 OTOH the GPU stuff is not seamless and requires a little too much parallelism hinting to be plausibly useful to amateurs like me.

 Gnumpy runs on top of, and therefore requires, the excellent cudamat library, written by Vlad Mnih.